fsmMLK/inkscapeCircuitSymbols/README.md

 **Invert source direction:** invert the direction of the source.

 **Value:** Literal or numeric value of the bipole.
 If you type numeric values, you can use ``M,k,m,u,n,p`` to indicate multiplier unit.
 If LaTeX support is enabled, this text will be included in a math environment $...$.
 Also for LaTeX, there are a couple of functions to specify values in terms of phasors.
 See examples below.

+**Variable:** If selected, adds variable arrow on top of the symbol.
+See *RLC tab* section for examples.

 **Add unit:** If selected, unit will be automatically added to the value.
 The unit will be selected accordingly with the type (V for voltages and A for current).